-The college tuition itemized deduction may offer you a greater tax savings if you itemized your deductions on your federal return.
+If you itemize your deductions on your New York return, the college tuition itemized deduction may offer you a greater tax benefit.
 The maximum deduction is \$10,000 for each eligible student.

 Use the worksheets in these instructions to compute your college tuition itemized deduction and to determine which option (credit or deduction) is better for you.